xHookman/Scandalous-Soundboard/README.md

 - Copy directly the jar file on your server
 - Launch your server and enjoy!

+You need to have the same sounds on server and client, otherwise it will bring you an error message!

 ### Keys :

 J : open the soundboard menu